Applied research in cryptography, blockchain and distributed systems

 On the software side, we are looking to cooperate with talented developers who are interested in topics such as programming language design and parsing, cryptography and distributed systems.
 Our language of choice is Crystal.

-Until the end of 2019, Fantom Foundation provided significant support to Sikoba's Research efforts in the areas of trustless computing, consensus algorithms and token economics.
+Until the end of 2019, Fantom Foundation supported Sikoba's Research efforts in the areas of trustless computing, consensus algorithms and token economics.

 On 26-27 June 2019 we hosted ZKLux#1, Luxembourg's first conference specifically dedicated to zero knowledge proofs.
 If you are interested to speak at a future ZKLux#2 conference, or to participate as a sponsor or partner, please get in touch with us!